shujazaidi/my-research-website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Statistical mechanics and Nonequilibrium physics of soft and active matter #<a href='#'>Department of Physics</a>, Indian Institute of Technology Jodhpur (IITJ).  #Address.
+subtitle: Statistical mechanics and nonequilibrium physics of soft and active matter #<a href='#'>Department of Physics</a>, Indian Institute of Technology Jodhpur (IITJ).  #Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right